nicodri/Wiki_classifier/README.md

 ## Introduction

-This project is about building a classifier to detect pages on disease from wikipedia pages and when a disease is detected to extract information about it (name, cause, features ...).
+Personal project of a few days to build a classifier from scratch able to detect Wikipedia pages about a disease and to retrieve information about it when detected (name, cause, features ...).

 This folder contains my exploratory analysis in a ipython notebook (`Disease_classification.ipynb`) and a ready-to-use classifier in the `/src` folder.
-The entire code to build and train the model is provided in the notebook but with the tight timeframe I decided only to pretrain a model and to provide a classification script.
-The outputs of the cell are provided as they contain meaningful information (accuracy of different model that I tried or I tuned).
+The entire code to build and train the model is provided in the notebook.
 The python script uses a pre-trained classifier stored in the folder `/model_v1` and `/model_v2`.
 Several libraries are required and then it is possible to classify a wikipedia page based on its url, and to retrieve relevant information about it if classified as a disease.

-Follow a part on how to use the python script to classify and one explaining my approach in details.

 Thank you for reading me, I hope you will enjoy it and feel free to reach me with any questions or thoughts!